WHAT DO CHILDREN NEED FROM PARENTS?

 WHAT ARE THE BENEFITS OF HOMEWORK TO CHILDREN?

-- Doing homework every day at the same time helps develop responsibility and prepares children for responsibilities they will face as adults.
+- Doing homework every day at the same time may help develop responsibility and prepares children for responsibilities they will face as adults.

 - Homework helps children understand that learning doesn't stop when the school bell rings.